All hearing aids consist of the same major parts or components.

+The second part is the hearing aid amplifier.
 The hearing aid amplifier increases the intensity of the signals from the microphone.
 Filters modify the sounds, so that only sounds relevant for the user are amplified.

 Some hearing aids are equipped with special control functions for individual adjustments.